 19 Foods Nutritionists Always Buy at Trader Joe’s

 Looking for healthy food shopping inspo?
-Get the inside scoop on what’s in a dietitian’s grocery cart at TJ’s.
+Get the inside scoop on what's in a registered dietitian's grocery cart at Trader Joe's.

 Cauliflower Pizza Crust

 Gluten-free pizza, anyone?
-“I love this low-calorie pizza crust made from cauliflower and corn flour, as it is a great substitute for a typical high-calorie food,” says Amy Goodson, RD, a sports dietitian in Dallas, TX.
+“I love this low-calorie pizza crust made from cauliflower and corn flour, as it is a great substitute for a typical high-calorie food,” says registered dietitian Amy Goodson, RD, a sports dietitian in Dallas, Texas.
 “With only 80 calories a slice, you can decorate it with whatever veggies and toppings you want to give it a nutrient-rich twist.
 My favorites are spinach, mushrooms, and pesto.”
-Here are more healthy pizza crusts that won’t kill your diet.
+(Here are more healthy pizza crusts.)

 Everything but the Bagel Sesame Seasoning Blend

 This seasoning has so many uses beyond the bagel.
-“I just discovered this, and I can’t believe I didn’t find it sooner,” says Jennifer Bowers, PhD, RD, a dietitian in Tucson, AZ.
+“I just discovered this, and I can’t believe I didn’t find it sooner,” says Jennifer Bowers, PhD, a registered dietitian in Tucson, Arizona.
 “It contains white and black sesame seeds, poppy seeds, dried onion, dried garlic, and salt.
 My favorite way to enjoy this seasoning is atop mashed avocado toast.”
 Also use it to flavor air-popped popcorn, roasted chickpeas, grilled tofu, and more.
-Get the inside scoop on things Trader Joe’s employees want you to know.

 Vegan Kale, Cashew & Basil Pesto

-“I love this pesto as a dip, marinade, or tossed with whole-grain penne pasta,” notes Angie Asche, MS, RD, owner of Eleat Sports Nutrition in Lincoln, NE.
+“I love this pesto as a dip, marinade, or tossed with whole-grain penne pasta,” notes registered dietitian Angie Asche, owner of Eleat Sports Nutrition in Lincoln, Nebraska.
 “It’s so flavorful and a great time saver when I don’t have the time to make my own sauce from scratch.”
 Pesto also tastes great tossed with zucchini noodles, spaghetti squash, or these other healthy pasta alternatives.

-“Trader Joe’s sells some of the best frozen fruits and veggies—they often look like they did while they were fresh, and they are flavorful,” says Bonnie Taub-Dix, RDN, author of Read it Before You Eat It.
+“Trader Joe’s sells some of the best frozen fruits and veggies—they often look like they did while they were fresh, and they are flavorful,” says registered dietitian nutritionist Bonnie Taub-Dix, author of Read it Before You Eat It.
 The frozen raspberries have just one ingredient: raspberries.
 “It’s best to read labels carefully to be sure you’re not buying items that have added sugar,” says Taub-Dix.
-(These are the Trader Joe’s foods to never buy.)

 Organic Grass Fed Ground Beef

-This 85 percent lean meat is a favorite of Kate McGowan, RDN, a dietitian in Brooklyn, NY.
+This 85 percent lean meat is a favorite of Kate McGowan, a registered dietitian nutritionist in Brooklyn, New York.
 “There are leaner options sold at Trader Joe’s, but to me how the cattle are treated is more important,” she says.
 “This ground beef comes from cattle that are never given antibiotics or artificial growth hormones,” McGowan says.
 “They are 100 percent grass-fed, which contributes to full-flavored, well-marbled beef.
 This beef makes delicious burgers, so fire up the grill!”
-Score more grocery shopping secrets everyone should know.

-“Bruschetta is a fantastic sauce to put over most proteins like chicken, fish, pork, and steak,” says Sarah Koszyk, MA, RDN, author of 365 Snacks for Every Day of the Year.
+“Bruschetta is a fantastic sauce to put over most proteins like chicken, fish, pork, and steak,” says registered dietitian nutritionist Sarah Koszyk, author of 365 Snacks for Every Day of the Year.
 Also use it to flavor vegetables like roasted asparagus or zucchini, or sautéed green beans.
 “The sauce is very low in calories and high in flavor, while also providing antioxidants and vitamin C,” she says.

 Organic Sprouted Tricolor Quinoa